bgruening/bioconda_biocontainers_talk/monod.md

 ### :fa-bullseye: Wanted

-A storage allowing
-- Reachability of all packages
+- Accessibility of all packages
 - Cache of all versions of the packages
 - Permanent access